jryans/debug-info-issues/basic/var-args/results.md

 [0;1;31mKLEE: ERROR: example.c:12: reached "unreachable" instruction
 [0m[0;1;37mKLEE: NOTE: now ignoring this error at this location [0m
-🔔 Unable to execute all after instructions

-🔔 Unable to execute all after program states

 ### Assignments

 #### Collation